When you’re taking the time to broadcast on Facebook live, you want your content to reach as many of your ideal clients as possible.

 Your blog post may be the first time someone becomes aware of your message or knowledge of this specific topic.

-Embedding the livestream from on your page into the blog post makes it easy for your blog visitors to choose between watching your livestream replay or reading your post to learn what you have to say.
-And your blog readers can like your Facebook page while they’re there, too.
+Embedding the YouTube video or livestream into the blog post makes it easy for your blog visitors to choose between watching your livestream replay or reading your post to learn what you have to say.
+And your blog readers can like your Facebook page or subscribe to your YouTube channel while they’re there, too.

-#9: Share your blog post across social media
+#9: Share your blog post across your social media accounts

 Now you’ve published your new blog post, share your post from your social media accounts.